SOFTWARE-CLINIC/featurebook/README.md

 $ npm install -g featurebook
 ```

-> You can check which npm packages are installed with the `$ npm ls -g --depth=0` command.
+> You can check which npm packages are installed with the `npm ls -g --depth=0` command.

 You can serve the current directory as a system specification: